 The call for proposals for the 2018 MinneTESOL Conference has just been posted.
 Please visit the MinneTESOL site for more information and the link to submit your proposal.
+Proposals are due on June 1, 2018.

 Experienced presenters demystify the MELEd conference proposal and presentation process.